 Denver is a very small town located in the state of North Carolina.
-With a population of 2,354 people and four constituent neighborhoods, Denver is the 288th largest community in North Carolina.
+With a population of 2,697 people and six constituent neighborhoods, Denver is the 264th largest community in North Carolina.

-Denver is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Denver doesn't have a public transportation system that people use for their commute.

 The people who call Denver home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Denver residents report their race to be White.
-Important ancestries of people in Denver include English, German, French , and Dutch.
+The greatest number of Denver residents report their race to be White, followed by Asian.
+Important ancestries of people in Denver include German, English, Irish, European, and Italian.

 The most common language spoken in Denver is English.
-Other important languages spoken here include Other Indo-European and Spanish.
+Other important languages spoken here include Spanish and Other Indo-European.